NCatalanG/BacResp/README.md

 #load.project(cache_loading = FALSE) # load the project without loading from the cache
 #reload.project(cache_loading = FALSE, # Don't load from cache
                  data_ignore = '*.tsv') # Don't load tsv files
-Specific project configuration, that can ve added to any script:
+Specific project configuration, that can be added to any script:
 #add.config(keep_data = FALSE, header = "Private & Confidential")

 Once that's done, you can execute any code you'd like.
 For every analysis you create, we'd recommend putting a separate file in the `src` directory.
 If the files start with the two lines mentioned above:
 ```
  library('ProjectTemplate')